shwestrick/sml-splittable-random/README.md

 # sml-splittable-random

-Splittable pseudo-random generator in Standard ML, based on SplitMix by Steele, Lea, and Flood (https://gee.cs.oswego.edu/dl/papers/oopsla14.pdf).
+Splittable pseudo-random generator in Standard ML, based on SplitMix by Steele, Lea, and Flood (https://gee.cs.oswego.edu/dl/papers/oopsla14.pdf) which is the basis of Java's `java.util.SplittableRandom` class.
+This generator is optimized for efficiency, and is suitable for general pseudo-randomness, such as in the implementation of randomized algorithms or random testing.

+This library should **not** be used for any cryptographic purposes.

-The generated output exactly matches Java 24.0.1.
+The generated output exactly matches `java.util.SplittableRandom`.
+(Checked 11-29-2025, Java version `24.0.1`.)
 See [`compare-java/`](./compare-java).

 Compatible with the [`smlpkg`](https://github.com/diku-dk/smlpkg)